The Flaming Lips: Mainstream breakthrough (The Soft Bulletin and Yoshimi Battles the Pink Robots) (1999–2002)

 Though their experimental endeavors received some press coverage, their real breakthrough came with the 1999 release, The Soft Bulletin.
 Marrying more traditional catchy melodies with synthetic strings, hypnotic, carefully manipulated beats, booming cymbals and oddball but philosophical lyrics (sung much more strongly than on earlier releases), the album quickly became one of the underground hits of the year, even widely considered to be one of the best albums of the entire decade.

 Compared by many music critics to the Beach Boys' Pet Sounds because of its inclusion of harmonies and orchestrated sounds, The Soft Bulletin also featured greater use of synthesizers, drum machines, sound effects and more studio manipulation.
 After this album was released, Coyne stated that, "if someone was to ask me what instrument do I play, I would say the recording studio."
 As the band considered an attempt to recreate this complex album live solely with additional musicians to be complex and expensive, they decided to tour as a three-piece and make extensive use of pre-recorded music to fill out those parts that were not performed live by the members of the band.
-This led to the decision to have the drummer Drozd play primarily keyboards and guitar live instead of the drums.
-This, in turn, led to a decision to utilize video recordings and projections of Steven playing the drums for some of the band's older songs, so the band added Kliph Scurlock on drums and percussion, Drozd focused on guitars, keyboards, bass (when he plays bass, Ivins plays keyboards), drums and occasional vocals, when he sings, Coyne plays guitars, keyboards and theremin.
+This led to the decision to have Drozd play primarily keyboards and guitar live instead of the drums.
+The band utilized video recordings and projections of Drozd playing the drums for some of the band's older songs.
+The band later added Kliph Scurlock on drums and percussion, with Drozd focusing on guitars, keyboards, bass (when he played bass, Ivins played keyboards), and occasional vocals.
+When Drozd sung, Coyne played guitars, keyboards and theremin.